ogait001/academic-profile/_posts/2026-03-20-the-lemniscate-of-time.md

 ---

-## Introduction: The Question That Does Not Wait
+## Introduction: The question that does not wait

 > What did you do with this moment?